avirmaux/avirmaux.github.io/research.md

 layout: default
 ---

-Since 2017 I am a researcher in Machine Learning at Huawei Paris, in the Noah's Ark lab.
+Since 2017 I am a senior research scientist in Machine Learning at Huawei Paris, in the Noah's Ark lab.
 I have been focusing on theoretical questions along telecommunication problems.

 I did my PhD in *algebraic combinatorics* at LRI (Laboratoire de Recherche en Informatique, Université Paris-Saclay) under the supervision of Nicolas M. Thiéry.
 More precisely I studied the representation theory of monoids from a combinatorial perspective.